 The US Army’s Reference Data for Field Radio Communications, ST-11-174, 1 June 1962 lists the PRC-10 Status as “Standard” B. Still issued in the system.
 That document also shows the PRC-6 and PRC-25 Status as “Standard” A, implying more routine deployment than the PRC-10.
 Standard “A” is the preferred item, Standard “B” is an acceptable item but no new procurements should be made.
 (Ref.
 29)

-It is possible that all the radios shipped from Raytheon came equipped with 51.0 MC installed as a starting point.
+TM 11-296 says that all the radios shipped from the factory (Raytheon) came equipped with 51.0 MC installed as a starting point.
 The handful that I have seen all have 51.0 crystals installed.
 That is also true of the PRT-4/PRR-9 Squad Radio’s – again all that I have seen were on 51.0 and they are interoperable with the PRC-6.
 With the short range capability of these sets, deconflicting comms among infantry units on the same channel in a battalion’s AO may have been workable.

 Also shown is the DC-DC converter module designed by the French for their PRC-6’s.
 This module is the same size and with the same connector pinout as the BA-270 battery and it gets its power from 9 regular BA-30 “D” Cells which mount inside.
 This is a really neat addition to the PRC-6 and it is very well designed.
 Uses common batteries rather than the custom BA-270 and it operates the radio with no inverter “hash” in the receiver or transmitter.
 Direct replacement for the BA-270.
 I have used jury-rigged packs of C Cells and 9 volt batteries to power the radio but the French supply is the way to go, get one if you can find one!